 An Arizona beneficiary deed: what is it and how do I acquire one?

 A Beneficiary Deed is an easy and inexpensive way to transfer title of real property.
 Since a person’s real property is usually one of their largest assets, it makes sense to ensure that it goes to the right person or place at the person’s death.
 Without a Beneficiary Deed or other estate planning tool, a person has no assurance that their property will go where they want at death.
 Using a Beneficiary Deed has distinct advantages.
 First, even if you have a Will naming who you want to inherit the property, a probate may be needed to actually transfer the property.
 With a Beneficiary Deed, there is no need for a probate with respect to the real property since court approval is not needed to transfer the title.
-Second, using a Beneficiary Deed instead of transferring the property into your Revocable Living Trust immediately will make it easier for you to mortgage or refinance your property while you are alive.
-Third, a Beneficiary Deed is superior to other types of property designations like joint tenants with right of survivorship since a Beneficiary Deed is fully revocable and doesn’t cause potential liability for any additional owners.
+Additionally, a Beneficiary Deed is superior to other types of property designations like joint tenants with right of survivorship since a Beneficiary Deed is fully revocable and doesn’t cause potential liability for any additional owners.

 Hire Neal Law Firm to Prepare Your Arizona Beneficiary Deed